Free or cheap Easter kids' activities

 Animal Farm Adventure Park in Burnham-on-Sea gives a virtual tour on its Facebook page or YouTube channel, introducing us to its resident animals – including pigs, llamas, George the raccoon and triplet lambs (all together now... "awwww").
 Here's one of its videos...

-For more exotic animals, Chester Zoo opened up its virtual gates on Friday 27 March and Friday 3 April, and took us for a tour around the zoo, introducing its red pandas, Asian elephants, tigers and more.
-Check out all the past virtual zoo day videos.
-Here are the baby meerkats...
+For more exotic animals, you can find virtual tours around Chester Zoo introducing its red pandas, Asian elephants, tigers and more.
+Check out all the past virtual zoo days at the Chester Zoo YouTube channel:

 Easter baskets are another popular festive craft, and there are a few quirky ideas at Good Housekeeping which use common household materials, so you shouldn't need to buy anything special.
 Raid your recycling for empty jam jars and you'll be able to make a decent Mason jar Easter basket.